 As the years progressed, traffic on Pine Island Road has continually increased.
 By general county standards, the current congestion would warrant plans to widen this road to four lanes, and funds to do so would be found by juggling Lee County's capital improvements budget.
-In fact, this widening would be necessitated by Lee County's concurrency standards, which require that all development and building permits be stopped once traffic on a road exceeds the road's full capacity, a congestion level known at "Level of Service E" (LOS "E").
+In fact, this widening would be forced by Lee County's general road planning priorities, which require that all development and building permits be stopped once traffic on a road exceeds the road's full capacity, a congestion level known at "Level of Service E" (LOS "E").

 However, Lee County has formally designated certain roads that cannot (or should not) be widened as "constrained."
 According to Lee Plan Objective 22.2: "Reduced peak hour levels of service will be accepted on those constrained roads as a trade-off for the preservation of the scenic, historic, environmental and aesthetic character of the community."
 The Matlacha section of Pine Island Road has been designated as "constrained" since 1989.
-Since that time, Lee County has also designated the heart of Matlacha as a historic district, further protecting the community from road widening that would damage its character (see
+Since that time, Lee County has also designated the heart of Matlacha as a historic district, further protecting the